Aragam: Demography

 As per 2009 stats, Aragam village is itself a gram panchayat and the total area of village is 226.2 ha.
 Aragam has a total population of 3,020 with about 505 houses.

 History

-The village derives its name from a stream ("Ara") which flows through the village.
+The village derives its name from a stream ("Ara/Ar'e") which flows through the village.
 Adjacent to the village are Animbar, Fakhnar and Langmarg forests that are known for their vast grazing grounds and possess a lively pastoral life during summers.
 The surrounding mountains also support pine and deodar forests, while as apple, cherry, walnut, chinar, and popular trees can be spotted in the village lands.
 Rice constitutes the main staple crop of the village although isolated paddy, maize and some oilseed are also grown in some pockets.

 Education

-Education has always thrived in the village and the village is known to possess one of the oldest schools in the district, which was later upgraded to a Higher Secondary level.
-Aragam is also known to have the oldest grand mosque in the area besides a Hindu temple as well.